 Leaders are constantly looking for ways to keep their team and organization moving forward.
 This can be anything from internal processes like roadmaps and technological advancements to external factors like SWOT analyses and product offerings.

 From brainstorming techniques to prioritizing project tasks, a good leader motivates their team members to think strategically as well.
-You can work on encouraging strategic thinking by:
+You can practice strategic management by:

 Listening to all ideas, whether you agree with them or not